davelosert/vitest-coverage-report-action/README.md

 #### Name

-If you have multiple test-suites but want to report the coverage in a single PR, you have to provide a unique `name` for each action-step that parses a summary-report, e.g.:
+If your project includes multiple test suites and you want to consolidate their coverage reports into a single pull request comment, you must assign a unique `name` to each action step that parses a summary report.
+For example:

 ```yml
 ## ...